oeb25/msc-thesis/src/chapters/06-folding.md

 ::: {.proof}

-Left as an exercise to the reader.
+Left as an exercise for the reader.

 :::